Nevieltez/N_Void-Stranger/burnout.md

 ### 3x3 Approach

-The second is shortening the arena and start chipping at it from either sides going towards the middle.
+The second approch is shortening the arena and start chipping at it from either sides going towards the middle.
 I used this one.
 A slightly modified version below.

 ### Paw Platform

 Funny name, I know.
 It kind of looks like a paw.
 The minimum structure you'd need to dodge every phase 1 attack.

-It's a 3x3 with a hole in the middle.
-And than 5 tiles around it.
+It's a 3x3 with a hole in the middle, with 5 tiles around it.
 5 tiles being optional for all but 2 attacks.

 You can consistently dodge every phase 1 attack with just this and, well, a bit of practice of course.